-At Benson & Bingham, we encourage anyone who has sustained injuries or losses in a Las Vegas motorcycle accident to speak with an attorney before signing or agreeing to any kind of settlement with an insurance company.
-If anyone who might owe you money for your injuries suggests coming to an agreement without consulting legal counsel first, you should get a lawyer involved right away.
+At Benson & Bingham Accident Injury Lawyers, LLC, we encourage anyone who has sustained injuries or losses in a Las Vegas motorcycle accident to speak with an attorney before signing or agreeing to any kind of settlement with an insurance company.
+If any liable party suggests coming to an agreement without consulting legal counsel first, you should get a lawyer involved immediately.

-Our mission at Benson & Bingham is to serve our clients’ best interests following any accident, including those involving motorcycles.
+Our mission at Benson & Bingham Accident Injury Lawyers, LLC is to serve our clients’ best interests following any accident, including those involving motorcycles.
 That usually means working our hardest to maximize a settlement amount or jury award.
 It also always means doing our best to take as much of the stress and burden of post-accident life off of our clients’ shoulders as possible.

 Recovering from motorcycle accident injuries and losses is difficult enough without having to worry about the sorts of administrative and technical issues that lawyers deal with every day.
 Let your lawyer handle as much of the interactions with insurance companies, other involved parties, their lawyers, and police investigators as possible.
 A lawyer can and should serve as a buffer between you and the legal world so that you have the personal space you need to recover.

 While these are two of the most common causes of motorcycle accidents, they are not the only causes.
-At Benson & Bingham, we are also always on the lookout for other potential explanations for our clients’ accidents, such as:
+At Benson & Bingham Accident Injury Lawyers, LLC, we are also always on the lookout for other potential explanations for our clients’ accidents, such as:

 No matter how your motorcycle accident happened, if you believe it was not your fault, then you should seek the advice and counsel of an experienced motorcycle accident attorney.
 Accident victims sometimes think that because they can’t identify exactly what caused their accident, they cannot recover damages.
 However, that’s not the case.
 Let an attorney help you determine your eligibility for compensation today.